SoliraZ/SoliraZ/README.md

 # 💫 About Me:
 I'm a 21-year-old software engineering student at Holberton School, where I'm diving deep into full-stack development, problem-solving, and real-world projects.
-I’m passionate about technology, learning new skills, and collaborating on open-source projects.

 ## 🌐 Socials: